This information will explain your lumbar puncture procedure at MSK.

 You may be asked to lie flat on your back for up to 30 minutes.

-If your headache does not improve within 2 to 3 days, call your doctor.
-He or she may give you a treatment called a “blood patch.”
-This involves taking a small amount of your blood and injecting it into the area where the LP was performed.
-The blood will fill the hole and the headache will go away.Back to top
+If your headache doesn’t get better within 2 to 3 days, call your doctor.
+They may need to give you a treatment called a “blood patch.”
+This means they will take a small amount of your blood and inject it into the area where the lumbar puncture was done.
+The blood will fill the hole and your headache should go away.

-- Bleeding at the site.
+- Bleeding at the site

-- Pain or numbness in your back or legs.
+- Pain or numbness in your back or legs